hyraxbio/ember-sundries/README.md

 ## Required addons

-There are some supporting addons which may or may not =need to be installed, depending on which components you want to use.
+There are some supporting addons which may or may not need to be installed, depending on which components you want to use.

 **ember-extended-elements/ember-perfect-scrollbar-container**